 Over the summer, I heard two travel tips that were new to me.
 I cannot pretend to know every single travel tip ever published but I thought those two travel tips were pretty unique.
 I wanted to collect 6 more to make a patented McCool Travel 8 Great collection.

-I asked a few travel expert friends for their most obscure “travel tips you have never seen.”
+A few travel expert friends provided their most obscure “travel tips you have never seen.”
 Some of these travel tips I have heard before but they had an aspect that is unique or new.
 Listed with each travel tip, except for my two, is a link to the travel expert’s website and two social media accounts, so that you can learn more about them.

 Hopefully these travel tips will help you be Happy Travelers and save money, time, or aggravation on future trips.